sarahghp/data-monster/docs/chompme.md

 ```

 An optional second argument takes an [access value]() or function to define the tooltip's text.
 Otherwise text defaults to `x-value: y-value`.

+Tooltips can be added to either the canvas as a whole or to an element.

 ### Special Arguments
 While Data Monster accepts a number of basic data structures as arguments, it also accepts three special arguments.